MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/dynamicIpSecurity/denyByRequestRate.md

 ---
-title: "Deny by Request Rate <denyByRequestRate> &lt;denyByRequestRate&gt;"
+title: "Deny by Request Rate &lt;denyByRequestRate&gt;"
 author: rick-anderson
 description: "Overview The &lt;denyByRequestRate&gt; element specifies that a remote client will be blocked if the number of requests received over a period of time exceed..." ms.date: 09/26/2016